hphelion/documentation/cloudos/en/120/glossary.md

 ## H

 **hybrid cloud**
-> In a hybrid cloud, the cloud infrastrcture is a compos...
+> In a hybrid cloud, the cloud infrastructure is a composition of two or more distinct cloud infrastructures (private or public) that remain unique entities, but are bound together by standardized or proprietary technology that enables data and application portability, such as cloud bursting for load balancing between clouds.

 **Term**
 > Definition...